redwanahmedutsab/MiniLedgerAPI_Django/README.md

 ---

-## Postman Collection
+## 🧪 Postman Collection

-A Postman collection is included in the repository to test all APIs easily.
+A Postman collection is included in the root directory to test all endpoints.

-**File:** `Mini Ledger API.postman_collection.json`
+* **File:** `Mini Ledger API.postman_collection.json`

-1. Import the collection into Postman.
-2. Login using **Auth → Login**.
-3. Token is usually saved to a variable or must be copied to headers.
-4. Test Customers, Ledger, and Summary APIs.
+* **Usage:** Import into Postman, use the Login endpoint, and the token will be applied automatically to subsequent requests.

 ---

-## Notes

-* **Privacy:** Each user can access only their own customers and ledger entries.
-* **Database:** SQLite is used for simplicity and ease of setup.
-* **Purpose:** This project is intended for learning and evaluation purposes.

----

-## Author
+## ✍️ Author

 **Redwan Ahmed Utsab**